The WOW factor: designing a wonderful lobby that works

 Five favourite things in the W Dubai – the Palm’s, dwp lobby design

 The W Hotel’s ‘Living Room’ lobby concept is a great example of mastering the modern art of the lobby.
 Travelers arriving after a long journey sink into chic and comfortable hospitality with soft furnishings, mood lighting and sensual fabrics.
 Importantly, by creating an alluring environment, guests come out of the room to linger for longer adding economic as well as energetic value to the space.
 Here are five dwp’s five design wow factors:

 A sense of place

-A strong sense of modern Middle East with nods to the traditional nomadic lifestyle of the desert.
-Justin Wells, dwp Director says: “The lobby space is a voluminous five-story atrium with a strong design narrative that depicts traditional desert fortresses and citadels.
+A strong sense of modern Middle East with nods to the traditional nomadic lifestyle of the desert. dwp says: “The lobby space is a voluminous five-story atrium with a strong design narrative that depicts traditional desert fortresses and citadels.
 The geometric forms and curvilinear shapes of both the built and natural environment are present.
 The design takes guests back to age-old architecture of the Middle East with thick adobe walls, deep recesses and natural imperfections.
 A glass skylight lets in a large amount of natural light, reducing the need for artificial light.”

 Quirky W Hotel design elements

 Portals pepper the walls offering a creative interplay, and dappled light.
 Guests looking up from the lobby floor cannot see through them, but guests in the corridors can look down to the lobby.
 Several large brightly coloured Macaron lounge chairs are scattered around representing the W ‘bold and witty’ ethos.